 To add a search site box to a page on your site, follow these steps:

-- Go to Sites pages (under the Website menu) and create or begin editing the page or page template where you want the search box to appear.
+- Create or begin editing the page or page template where you want the search box to appear.
 Typically, search boxes are added to a page template so that it automatically appears on all pages that use the template.

 - Click the Gadget icon to display the list of available gadgets.